The Blue Train: Pretoria to Cape Town

 - From £1,699

 - South Africa

-- Spend two days exploring Pretoria before boarding the iconic Blue Train in the evening of the second day
+- Time to explore Pretoria before boarding the iconic Blue Train in the evening of the second day

 - Luxurious two night experience on the Blue Train including fine dining and drinks

-- Four days to enjoy beautiful Cape Town before flying home
+- Four days to enjoy beautiful Cape Town at the end of your luxurious adventure

 - Decide when you would like to travel